kenwdelong/docker-grafana-graphite/README.md

 StatsD + Graphite + Grafana
 ---------------------------

+# NO LONGER MAINTAINED
+As of September 7, 2018, this image is replaced by [https://github.com/kenwdelong/docker-graphite-statsd](https://github.com/kenwdelong/docker-graphite-statsd).

 This image contains a sensible default configuration of StatsD, Graphite and Grafana.
 There are two ways for using this image: